mosca1337/OSX-10-Second-Root/README.md

 # OSX-10-Second-Root

-Take full control of a OSX as root via command line.
+Take full control of OSX as root via command line.
 Here is a tutorial of this backdoor for OSX: http://patrickmosca.com/root-a-mac-in-10-seconds-or-less/

 1. Boot into single user mode (Command – S).